jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Splitter

-The Splitter pattern decomposes a message into smaller ones and sends them to other actors.
+The Splitter pattern decomposes a message into smaller ones.

 ```fsharp
 let orderItemTypeAProcessor (mailbox: Actor<_>) =